Kansas Stories: Chance

 At 27 years old, Chance has always been a hard worker.
 Employed at a local fast-food restaurant in Wichita, Chance takes pride in their job, serving customers with a smile and ensuring every order is just right.
 However, the past year has been particularly challenging.
 After turning 27, Chance automatically rolled off their parent’s insurance.
 So for the first time in their life, Chance found themselves without health insurance.

-Despite working 30-35 hours a week, Chance’s income is not enough to qualify for health insurance through the Affordable Care Act (ACA) Marketplace, and they do not qualify for Medicaid.
+While working part-time, Chance’s income is not enough to qualify for health insurance through the Affordable Care Act (ACA) Marketplace, and they do not qualify for Medicaid.
 This leaves Chance in a precarious position, constantly worrying about what would happen if they came down with an illness or are injured.

 Chance’s responsibilities extend beyond their job.
 As the oldest of nine children, Chance often helps their younger siblings with various needs.
 Additionally, Chance cares for their disabled partner who is unable to work, ensuring they have the support and assistance required for daily living.
 These responsibilities add to the financial and emotional strain Chance faces.